Spiritual & Religious Dreams

 Sleep Paralysis Is Understood — and Answered — in Islam

-Sleep paralysis is frightening, but it does not leave you without a framework.
-Islam gives you a response.
-Sleep science gives you an explanation.
-Together, they help remove confusion and reduce fear.
+Sleep paralysis in Islam should be handled with knowledge, not panic.
+It is frightening, but it does not leave you without a framework.
+Islam gives you a spiritual response.
+Sleep science gives you a practical explanation.
+Together, they help reduce fear and confusion.

 Want to reflect on your own dream?